 - Select Roku models

 - Amazon Fire TV (4K Stick, Cube)

 - Apple TV 4K HDR (5th Gen)

 Downloads of movies and shows for no-ad subscribers are supported on iOS and Android devices for offline viewing.
-Also, up to three concurrent streams can be accessed on one account.
+Also, you can access up to three concurrent streams on one account.